-5. You know have a plaster to apply to the part of your body that necessitates its application.
+5. You now have a plaster to apply to the part of your body that necessitates its application.

 6. Leave on one area for NO MORE than 15 minutes.
-If it starts burning before this remove from skin.
+If it starts burning before this, remove it from the skin.

 THINGS TO REMEMBER!

 - Do not leave in one spot for more than 15 minutes!

 - Do not apply heat to a mustard plaster!